vuejs-translations/docs-zh-cn/src/guide/essentials/forms.md

 </div>

-Select options can be dynamically rendered with `v-for`：
+Select options can be dynamically rendered with `v-for`:

 <div class="composition-api">